mraysmit/p2pjava/docs/P2P-Java Bootstrap Guide.md

 2. **Health Checks**: Monitor the health of system components
 3. **Dependency Management**: Start components in the correct order based on dependencies
 4. **Dynamic Port Allocation**: Automatically find available ports for services
+5. **Graceful Shutdown**: Ensure proper shutdown of all components when the application exits

 ## Configuration